obstruse/pico-composite8/README.md

 ![Bug](/images/bug.jpg)

 15 usec isn't enough, only 30 usec will work.
 Other than that, it follows the timing above...
 Sort of stumbled into it by accident:  in an early version there was a memcpy there that took 30 usec to complete.
 When I took that out, interlace failed until I added an equivalent 30 usec delay.
-Definitely not something in the timing diagram...
-Any ideas, let me know:  obstruse at earthlink dot net.
+Don't know why...